 No, a stand mixer is optional!
 You can also mix the dough in a large mixing bowl with a wooden spoon, then knead by hand.

 Yes.
 To do so, omit the yeast and replace the sourdough discard with active sourdough starter.
-You may also need to adjust the rise times, so keep an eye on the dough as it is rising.
+You will also need to adjust the rise times, so keep an eye on the dough as it is rising.

 Sourdough Discard Pumpkin Bagels